 - India’s current requirements on defence are catered largely by imports.
-The opening of the strategic defence sector for private sector participation will help foreign original equipment manufacturers to enter into strategic partnerships with Indian companies and leverage the domestic markets and also aim at global business.
-Besides helping build domestic capabilities, this will bolster exports in the long term.
+The opening of the defence sector for private sector participation will help foreign original equipment manufacturers to enter into strategic partnerships with Indian companies and leverage the domestic markets as well as aim at global markets.
+Besides helping in building domestic capabilities, this will also bolster exports in the long term.

-- Contractual offset obligations worth approximately INR 295 Billion in next 5-6 years
+- Contractual offset obligations worth approximately USD 4.53 billion in next 5-6 years

-- The offset policy (which stipulates the mandatory offset requirement of a minimum 30% for procurement of defence equipment in excess of INR 20 Billion introduced in the capital purchase agreements with foreign defence players would ensure that an eco-system of suppliers is built domestically.
+- The offset policy (which stipulates the mandatory offset requirement of a minimum 30% for procurement of defence equipment in excess of USD 306.69 million) introduced in the capital purchase agreements with foreign defence players.
+It would also ensure that an eco-system of suppliers is built domestically.

-- The government policy of promoting self-reliance, indigenisation, technology upgradation and achieving economies of scale and developing capabilities for exports in the defence sector.
+- Favorable government policy which promotes self-reliance, indigenisation, technology upgradation and achieving economies of scale including development of capabilities for exports in the defence sector.

-- The country’s extensive modernisation plans, an increased focus on homeland security and India’s growing attractiveness as a defence sourcing hub.
+- The country’s extensive modernisation plans with an increased focus on homeland security and India’s growing attractiveness as a defence sourcing hub.

 - India has the third largest armed forces in the world